Lavan-ya/Go-lang---Cloud-Native-Software-Eng/README.md

 # Voter-Roster
-These are in-class demonstration files that I used in my cloud native software engineering class Please use POSTMAN to test this Voter Roster functionalities.
+This is Voter update project where it allows to update the voters history, Voter details and poll details.
-To start the project run docker-compose up
+I implemented Docker-compose functionality to run the Go API(containerized) and redis(containerized) which is configured in docker to run using docker-compose up command.